-Newark residents who are at least 18 years of age whose income falls 200% below the federal poverty income threshold are eligible to receive guaranteed income through this pilot.
-For purposes of this study, guaranteed income will be given to one recipient per household.
+Participants were randomly selected by our research partners from applications received.
+Residents at least 18 years of age whose income falls 200% below the federal poverty income threshold were eligible to receive guaranteed income through this pilot.
+For purposes of this study, guaranteed income was given to one recipient per household.

 No, if you were not selected to participate in this program, you cannot receive the disbursement.